Robust Min-Max (Regret) Optimization using Ordered Weighted Averaging: Introduction

 \section{Introduction}

-In many real-world applications, decision makers often face uncertain and unpredictable scenarios that require careful consideration to reach optimal decisions.
+In many real-world applications, decision-makers face uncertain and unpredictable scenarios that require careful consideration to reach optimal decisions.
 Uncertainty arises from various sources, such as incomplete or unreliable information, unforeseeable events, or unpredictable system dynamics.
-In this context, finding the best decision-making approach is crucial to address the consequences of uncertainty.

-There are different methods available to tackle such problems, including stochastic optimization \cite{birge2011introduction} or robust optimization if we have no probabilities, see the surveys \cite{aissi2009min,goerigk2016algorithm} or the guide \cite{gorissen2015practical}.
-In the following, we focus in particular on the special case of combinatorial problems with uncertainty in the objective function \cite{kasperski2016robust}.
-In this context, multiple robust decision criteria are often used, including min-max regret and ordered weighted averaging (OWA).
+In this context, finding a good decision-making approach is crucial to address the consequences of uncertainty.
+There are different methods available to tackle such problems, including \emph{stochastic optimization} (see, e.g.,~\cite{birge2011introduction}) or \emph{robust optimization} (see surveys for~\cite{aissi2009min,goerigk2016algorithm} or for a guide~\cite{gorissen2015practical}).
+In this paper, we focus on optimization problems with uncertainty in the objective function.
+This uncertainty is modeled by specifying a scenario set containing a finite number of cost realizations, called scenarios.
+In this context, the \emph{Ordered Weighted Averaging} (OWA for short) criterion~\cite{YA88,YKB11} is commonly used.